Cyberboss/factorio-ghost-scanner-4/README.md

 You'll need a node 22+ environment setup.
 VSCode is the recommended IDE.

+Run `corepack enable` to ensure you're using the correct yarn version.

 Run `yarn` to install dependencies like the typescript-to-lua compiler and typed-factorio definitions.

 Run `yarn build` to build the mod `.zip` in the `build/` directory.